A Patriotic Porch Pinterest Challenge

 If you’re blog hopping in order, visit Julie at My Wee Abode next; I’m sure her Fourth of July decorating ideas for those with smaller porches will be helpful!
 Thanks for reading A Patriotic Porch Pinterest Challenge.
 Hopefully you’re encouraged to enjoy the decorating process in all it’s stages, too!

-Please Pin and Share, and enjoy the rest of the Patriotic Porch Challenge!
+Pin, Share, and enjoy the rest of the Patriotic Porch Challenge!

 Sharing at these lovely parties: